Race and Identity: Actions Speak Louder Than Words

 I’m mixed-blood American Indian like my friend Leslie, who was adopted by a Japanese American father and a Caucasian mother who valued her racial make-up, and understood that she needed to see herself reflected in community throughout her growing-up years.
 Many of my close friends are mixed-race like I am, and their children, like mine, grew up surrounded and influenced by people of color.

-My group of women friends also include adoptive mothers who are white women with Asian children, like mine are.
-They also understand their children need to see themselves reflected in community, and to be with people of color on a frequent basis in settings where dark skin is the majority and Asian eyes are the norm, and to have plenty of opportunity to be in places where people of Caucasian ancestry are the minority.
+Some of my women friends are adoptive mothers who are white women with Asian children.
+They also understand their children need to see themselves reflected in community, and to be with people of color on a frequent basis in settings where dark skin is the majority and Asian eyes are the norm, and to have plenty of opportunity to be in places where white people are the minority.

 Actions speak louder than words.
-We participate in our children's racial/ethnic community because we value diversity, and recognize how we live shapes our children’s identity and their relationships with people of color.
+How we live shapes our children’s identity and their relationships with people of color.

 “And just when I thought I had it all figured out,” my friend Terri said, “We adopted two more kids.”
 Terri had a son and daughter who were both teenagers adopted from Korea, and when she decided to add more children to her family she chose domestic adoption within the United States and became the mother of a sibling pair who are white.